 Deferral of Returns from Participators and from the Responsible Person

 Introduction

+Introduction

 Under certain circumstances HMRC will allow the deferral of returns for specified or indefinite periods.
 This is in accordance with legislation at S102, FA99.
 There has been a limited take up of this deferral scheme, the main reason being the potential requirement to deliver all deferred returns at some later date should, for example, the field become liable to PRT in respect of one or more participators.
 This uncertainty combined with the record keeping requirement to reconstruct records from previous periods has made companies reluctant to take up the deferral scheme.
 It is with this in mind that the new scheme has been devised jointly by HMRC and industry.